randomtruffles/Dominion_League/rules.md

 By mutual agreement, you and your opponent may change the table settings specified in [4.5](#4.5) and [4.6](#4.6) as follows:

 <a name="4.7.1"></a>4.7.1.
-You may use the expansion toggles to only allow cards from certain expansions.
+You may use the expansion toggles to exclude certain expansions.

 <a name="4.7.2"></a>4.7.2.
 You may use the card buttons at the top to require cards from certain expansions.